javaee/jms-spec/README.md

 # JMS specification source repository

+This repository has two main branches.

-You are looking at the _master_ branch.
-This contains
+The _master_ branch contains

 * The source of the JMS specification (various versions)
-* Source code for the JMS API

-Change to the  _gh-pages_ branch to obtain the source of the JMS specification website [https://javaee.github.io/jms-spec/](https://javaee.github.io/jms-spec/)

-This repository is used to generate the official Javadocs that are sent to the JCP when a new version of the JMS specification is released.
+* The source code for the JMS API.
+This is used  to generate the official Javadocs that are sent to the JCP when a new version of the JMS specification is released.
 However it is not used to directly generate the JMS API jar published in Maven Central.
 Instead, when a new version of the JMS specification is released, the API classes are copied to [Open Message Queue](https://github.com/javaee/openmq) and the JMS API jar built from there.

+The _gh-pages_ branch contains
+* The source of the JMS specification website [https://javaee.github.io/jms-spec/](https://javaee.github.io/jms-spec/)

+This repository is used to generate the official Javadocs that are sent to the JCP when a new version of the JMS specification is released.

 ## Repository structure (master branch)